1. Summary

 8. Optional research telemetry

-Paper outcome research consent may collect linked forecast run id, symbol, timeframe, side, bucketed planned entry/stop/target/risk ranges, outcome status, opened timestamp, reviewed timestamp, event timestamp, and app version.
-Product analytics consent is reserved for coarse product diagnostics.
+Paper outcome research consent records metadata such as linked forecast run id, symbol, timeframe, side, bucketed planned entry/stop/target/risk ranges, outcome status, opened timestamp, reviewed timestamp, event timestamp, and app version.
+Product analytics is reserved for coarse product diagnostics.

 9. Research telemetry exclusions

-Research telemetry must reject or avoid broker credentials, account numbers, balances, fills, raw order history, free-text journal notes, screenshots, API keys, cookies, raw authentication payloads, emails supplied by the browser, and private financial profile data.
-Server-side filters should reject unknown fields rather than storing arbitrary payloads.
+Research telemetry rejects or avoids broker credentials, account numbers, balances, fills, raw order history, free-text journal notes, exact trade prices, screenshots, API keys, cookies, raw authentication payloads, emails supplied by the browser, and private financial profile data.
+Server-side filters reject unknown fields rather than storing arbitrary payloads.

 10. Anonymous research identifiers